Passengers of the Titanic: Survivors and victims

 In the days following the sinking, several ships sailed to the disaster area to recover victims' bodies.
 The White Star Line chartered the cable ship Mackay-Bennett from Halifax, Nova Scotia, to retrieve bodies.
 Three other ships followed in the search: the cable ship Minia, the lighthouse supply ship Montmagny, and the sealing vessel Algerine.
 Each ship left with embalming supplies, undertakers, and clergy.
 Upon recovery, each body retrieved by the Mackay-Bennett was numbered and given as detailed a description as possible to help aid in identification.
 The physical appearance of each body—height, weight, age, hair and eye colour, visible birthmarks, scars or tattoos, was catalogued and any personal effects on the bodies were gathered and placed in small canvas bags corresponding to their number.

-The ship found so many bodies – 306 – that the embalming supplies aboard were quickly exhausted.
+The ship found such a large number of bodies – 306 – that the embalming supplies aboard were quickly exhausted.
 Health regulations permitted that only embalmed bodies could be returned to port.
 Captain Larnder of the Mackay-Bennett and the undertakers aboard decided to preserve all bodies of first-class passengers because of the need to visually identify wealthy men to resolve any disputes over large estates.
 As a result, the majority of the 116 burials at sea were third-class passengers and crew (only 56 were identified).
 Larnder himself claimed that as a mariner, he would expect to be buried at sea.
 However, complaints about the burials at sea were made by families and undertakers.
 Later ships such as Minia found fewer bodies, requiring fewer embalming supplies, and were able to limit burials at sea to bodies that were too damaged to preserve.

 190 bodies recovered were preserved and taken to Halifax, Nova Scotia, the closest city to the sinking with direct rail and steamship connections.
 A large temporary morgue was set up in a curling rink, and undertakers were called in from all across Eastern Canada to assist.
 Relatives from across North America came to identify and claim the bodies of their relatives.
 Some bodies were shipped to be buried in their home towns across North America and Europe.
 About two-thirds of the bodies were identified.
 Of the remaining 150 unclaimed bodies, 121 were taken to the non-denominational Fairview Lawn Cemetery; 19 were buried in the Roman Catholic Mount Olivet Cemetery, and 10 were taken to the Jewish Baron de Hirsch Cemetery.
 Unidentified victims were buried with simple numbers based on the order in which their bodies were discovered.